-- 1. A school bus introduced to Arizona on or after May 31, 2008 used for transporting disabled passengers shall comply with the minimum standards applicable to school buses and the specifications contained in this Section.
-A school bus introduced to Arizona before May 31, 2008 used for transporting disabled passengers shall comply with the minimum standards in this Section or shall be maintained in accordance with the manufacturer's original specifications. - 2.
+- 1. As of February 16, 1996, before being introduced into Arizona, a school bus used for transporting disabled passengers shall comply with the minimum standards applicable to school buses and the specifications contained in this Section.
+A school bus used for transporting disabled passengers that was introduced into Arizona before that date shall comply with the minimum standards in these rules, including this Section, or those at A.A.C.
+R17-4-608. - 2.
 Any school bus that is used for transporting a passenger who uses a wheelchair shall be equipped with a wheelchair lift. - 3.
 A wheelchair lift shall be located on the side of the bus body opposite the school bus driver.
 The wheelchair lift shall not be attached to the exterior sides of the school bus and shall be confined within the school bus body when not extended. - 4.
 Any school bus that is used for transporting disabled passengers shall be equipped with a belt cutter that is accessible only to the school bus driver.
 The belt cutter shall be secured in a location within reach of the school bus driver while belted into the driver's seat.
 The school bus may be equipped with additional belt cutters.
-Additional belt cutters shall be accessible only to the school bus driver or adult aides or attendants. - B. Special-service entrance:
+Additional belt cutters shall be accessible only to the school bus driver or adult aides or attendants.

+B. Special-service entrance: